bruno-ponne/coding-the-past/_posts/2023-04-02-Text-Analysis-1.md

 # Data source

- Data used in this lesson is available on the [Oxford Text Archive](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2021){:target="_blank"} website.
+ The data used in this lesson is available on the [Oxford Text Archive](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2021){:target="_blank"}  website.
+It consists of a collection of pamphlets published between 1750 and 1776 by influential authors in the British colonies.
+These pieces depict the debate with England over constitutional rights, showing the colonists’ understanding of their contemporary events and the conditions that precipitated the American Revolution.
+In this lesson, we will focus on the pamphlets of Oxenbridge Thacher, James Otis, and James Mayhew.
 To know more about textual data sources, check this post: ['Where to find and how to load historical data']({% post_url 2023-01-10-Where-to-find-and-how-to-load-historical-data %})

 <br>